Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-        entity MUST resend the segment to be posted decribed in the manifest entirely in case of responses HTTP 400, 404 412 or 415 together with the init segment consisting of "moov" and "ftyp" boxes.
+        entity MUST resend the segment to be posted decribed in the manifest entirely in case of responses HTTP 400, 404 412 or 415 together with the init segment consisting of "moov" and "ftyp" boxes
      6. A persistent connection SHOULD be used for the different individual POST requests as defined in [[RFC2626]]  enabling re-use of the TCP connection for multiple POST requests.
+     7. Each of fragment posted corresponds to a unique name+directory+timestamp
+     8. When the content lenght is known short formed POST SHOULD be used instead of a chunked transfer

 ## Requirements for Formatting Media Tracks ## {#Dash_ingest_behavior_media_track}

-     1. Media data tracks and segments MUST be formatted and delivered conforming  to the same requirements as stated in 6.2
+     1. Media data tracks will be uploaded by individual segments, that use file extensions (.cmfv, .cfma etc.) to signal the type of content in the segment
      2. Media specific information SHOULD be signalled in the manifest
      3. Formatting described in manifest and media track MUST correspond consistently